Back to prior page

 1897 - 1964

 Father Horace passed away in 1908, and a couple years later, the Ankrums moved to Los Angeles.
-There's newspaper articles about Morris on the debate team at Los Angeles High School, and in September, 1915, he was elected president of the student body.
+There's newspaper articles about him on the debate team at Los Angeles High School, and in September, 1915, he was elected president of the student body.
 And 1918 - 1923 college yearbooks verify his attendance at the University of Southern California (USC) and University of California.
-And his full name was Morris Winslow Ankrum on his World War I and World War II draft registrations and Army records.
+And his full name was Morris Winslow Ankrum on his World War I and World War II draft registrations, Veterans Administration / Army records, more.

 Ankrum did many plays in college and early professional (paid) roles were in Los Angeles and San Francisco.
 His first major stage work occurred In 1922 - 1923 when he toured with the play "The Green Goddess" which starred George Arliss.